isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

 ``--ca``
    Specifies the file or directory name of the Certification Authority.
-   If not specified HTTPS is not used.
+   If not specified, HTTPS is not used.

 ``--cert``
    Specifies the file name of the user end-entity public key certificate.
-   If specified the file name of the user key must be specified too.
+   If specified, the file name of the user key must also be specified.

 ``--key``
    Specifies the file name of the user key file.
-If specified the file name of the user certificate must be specified too.
-Note that encrypted key files are not supported.
+If specified, the file name of the user certificate must also be specified.
+   Encrypted key files are not supported.

 ``--auth-user``
-   Specifies the user id for basic HTTP authentication.
-If not specified or specified as the empty string authentication is not used.
+   Specifies the user ID for basic HTTP authentication.
+If not specified, or specified as the empty string, authentication is not used.

 ``--auth-password``
    Specifies the password for basic HTTP authentication.
-If not specified but the user id is specified an empty password is used.
+If not specified but the user ID is specified, an empty password is used.

 ``--timeout``
-   Specifies the connection timeout in seconds.
-If not specified, 10 (seconds) is used.
+   Specifies the connection timeout, in seconds.
+The default is 10.

 ``--service``
    Specifies the service that is the target of a command.
-If not specified, Control Agent will be targeted.
+If not specified, the Control Agent itself is targeted.
 May be used more than once to specify multiple targets.

 ``command``
-   Specifies the command to be sent to CA. If not specified, "list-commands" is used.
+   Specifies the command to be sent to the CA. If not specified, ``list-commands`` is used.

 Documentation
 ~~~~~~~~~~~~~